subvisual/subvisual.com/src/posts/2013-10-29-when-an-experiment-blows-your-mind.md

 date: 2013-10-29
 tags:
   - community
+intro: >
-intro: "[Creators School](https://cs.groupbuddies.com/)'s first edition took place in September and I have to say, it was mind-blowing."
+  Creators School's first edition took place in September and I have to say, it was mind-blowing.
 ---

 [Creators School](https://cs.groupbuddies.com/)'s first edition took place in September and I have to say, it was mind-blowing.